rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

    <https://rust-lang.github.io/fls/expressions.html#syntax_remainderexpression>`_.

    Division and remainder expressions on signed integers are also susceptible to arithmetic overflow.
-   This issue is covered by the guideline `Ensure that integer operations do not result in arithmetic overflow`.
+   Overflow is covered in full by the guideline `Ensure that integer operations do not result in arithmetic overflow`.

     This rule applies to the following primitive integer types: